khushij12/System-design/README.md

 SQL follows a strict schema / NoSQL deals with dynamic schema and is very flexible.

-Follows ACID (Atomicity, Consistency, Isolation, Durability) properties / Follows BASE (Basic Availability, Soft-state, Eventual consistency) properties.
+Follows ACID (Atomicity, Consistency, Isolation, Durability) properties / Follows BASE (Basic Availability, Soft-state (The state of the data could change without application interactions due to eventual consistency.), Eventual consistency) properties.

 ## How is sharding different from partitioning?
 **Database Sharding** - Sharding is a technique for dividing a single dataset among many databases, allowing it to be stored across multiple workstations.